Blog » How Much Does It Cost to Make a Mobile App in 2021?

 There are no-code mobile app development frameworks available that may be good for initial POC, but real mobile apps usually involve a lot more complicated flows and require solid development processes.

-There are many factors to consider to determine the mobile app development cost, which includes deciding between getting a few in-house mobile app developers and outsourcing to a firm or using a freelancer.
-But regardless of whether you are outsourcing the project to a development company or building an in-house team, there are some factors that will trigger the fluctuation in the costs of the app.
+There are many factors to consider in determining the mobile app development cost, which include deciding between getting a few in-house mobile app developers and outsourcing to a firm or using a freelancer.
+But regardless of whether you are outsourcing the project to a development company or building an in-house team, there are some factors that will definitely trigger the fluctuation in the costs of the app.

-How Much Does It Cost To Make or Build An App?
+How Much Does It Cost To Build An App?

-Keep in mind that’s just the cost of the initial version of the app.
-The app maintenance carries another price tag.
-An old Forrester survey showcased the app maintenance pricing way back 2012 wherein the cost to build an app that time was between $50,000 and $100,000, which was only a third of the overall cost.
+Keep in mind, however, that that is just the cost of the initial version of the app.
+App maintenance carries another price tag.
+An old Forrester survey showcased the app maintenance pricing way back in 2012 wherein the cost to build an app at that time was between $50,000 and $100,000, which was only a third of the overall cost.
 App maintenance, updates, upgrades, and future iterations are all needed to factor in the cost breakdown.

 Contrary to what many people may think, it is quite difficult and challenging to come up with the accurate cost to build a mobile app.
 The cost of app development can get even more expensive depending on the complexity of features.
 In fact, it’s actually one of the most difficult questions you need to ask yourself if you consider outsourcing an app development project.

 Factors that Affect Mobile App Development Costs

 There are factors that influence the cost of mobile applications, which is why it is important to review and determine a few core aspects that will have a major factor in the overall price.